input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 <!-- A short (\~200 word) description of the target goals and the technical obstacles to those goals. -->

 A well-designed consensus protocol is inherently modular, consisting of multiple sub-protocols that collectively ensure security, efficiency, and decentralization.
-Among these, the Randomness Generation Sub-Protocol is crucial in addressing the Coin-Flipping Problem —the challenge of generating fair, unbiased, and unpredictable randomness in a distributed setting.
+Among these, the Randomness Generation Sub-Protocol is crucial in addressing the Coin-Flipping Problem — the challenge of generating fair, unbiased, and unpredictable randomness in a distributed setting.

 The objective of this CPS is to formally document the Coin-Flipping Problem and coordinate the development of CIPs aimed at mitigating and, if possible, fully resolving this challenge within the Ouroboros protocol.